AMAMazing/optimisewait/README.md

 - If clicks is a single integer, it applies to the first found image (others default to 1 click)
 - If clicks is a list shorter than filename list, remaining images default to 1 click
 - Click offsets are calculated from the center of the found image
+- Default image path can be set once using set_autopath() and reused across multiple calls